JanssenProject/jans/docs/janssen-server/auth-server/crypto/keys.md

 # Keys

 Janssen uses keys for signing and encryption, primarily concerning JSON documents.
-Janssen supports several signing and encryption algorithms in salted and unsalted, to fit a variety of business needs.
+Janssen supports several signing and encryption algorithms in salted and unsalted formats to meet different business requirements.
 If other algorithms are necessary, Janssen supports them via interception scripts.

 A key is a piece of information, usually a string of numbers or letters that are stored in a file, which, when processed through a cryptographic algorithm, can encode or decode cryptographic data.
 In Janssen we use keys for creating token like `id_token`,`access_token`.